 About Gastric Bypass Surgery

-The hormones, especially insulin levels, were analyzed in food going into the smaller pocket as opposed to the larger, bypassed section of the stomach.
+The hormones, especially insulin levels, were analyzed in food going into the smaller pocket instead of the larger, bypassed section of the stomach.
 It looked at how well the food was digested in either portion of the stomach as well.
 The study found higher hormones when digested in the smaller part of the stomach, thanks to the gastric bypass procedure.
 Published in an April issue of Journal of Clinical Endocrinology & Metabolism, this study found that the amino acid levels were higher in the smaller portion and the fatty acids were lower.
-This shows that patients have the potential of more control over their blood sugar, which leads the way to a possible alternative treatment for Type 2 Diabetes.
+This shows that patients can have more control over their blood sugar, which leads the way to a possible alternative treatment for Type 2 Diabetes.

 How it Aids in Diabetes Control

 The study was originally conducted to find research on non-surgical options for treating obesity and diabetes.
 It let researchers discover exactly how gastric bypass works in relation to insulin and other hormone levels.
-The study found that after getting the Roux-en-Y gastric bypass procedure, Type 2 Diabetes and obesity was managed and controlled effectively.
-This of course also included a change in their lifestyle including more physical activity and healthier eating.
+After getting the Roux-en-Y gastric bypass procedure, the study found that Type 2 Diabetes and obesity were managed and controlled effectively.
+This, of course, also included a change in their lifestyle, including more physical activity and healthier eating.

-One thing that has not been revealed yet, is the long-term effects of the procedure in regards to diabetes control.
-This also doesn’t speak about whether or not it is a good procedure for individuals who have low-grade obesity or have Type 2 Diabetes with average weight.
+One thing that has not been revealed yet is the long-term effects of the procedure regarding diabetes control.
+This also doesn’t speak about whether it is a good procedure for individuals who have low-grade obesity or have Type 2 Diabetes with average weight.